 No per-seat pricing

 Install on your entire org.
-Costs scale with Bedrock usage, not headcount.
+Costs scale with LLM usage, not headcount.
 A 200-person team pays the same platform cost as a 5-person team.

 AGPL v3 — genuinely open source